MarcusAhlgren/airflow-tutorial/.ipynb_checkpoints/README-checkpoint.md

 Now to initiate the database in the set location we simply run

     airflow initdb
 and
     airflow webserver -p 8080

 to start the web server for the UI.
-The UI is now accessible at
+The UI is now accessible at `localhost:8080` in your browser.

-    localhost:8080